The Idiot Box (TV series): Recurring characters and sketches

+Home media

 Winter and Stern both expressed a desire to release The Idiot Box on DVD, but reportedly ran into troubles with MTV.
 According to an interview with Winter:

 "I'm petitioning for it right now.
 I've been trying to get MTV to do it for years and it's just impossible.
 It's such a bureaucracy over there.
 I don't think there's anyone opposed to it but I just can't get anyone off their ass and actually deal with it.
 But I'm hoping sometime soon.
 There was a moment where Anchor Bay was actually going to get all of it on the Freaked DVD and then at the last minute MTV changed their mind."

 At a 2009 Los Angeles screening of Freaked, Winter elaborated that a big part of MTV's hesitancy to release the show is the short length of the episodes, which, when combined, clock in at just under 60 minutes' worth of material.

 An internet petition was created to get The Idiot Box on DVD and has since accumulated over 1,000 signatures.
 All six episodes are currently available for viewing on YouTube, along with a rare commercial and 'Best of' video, uploaded by Winter and Stern's official website.
 In the 20th-anniversary interview for their album Nevermind on Sirius XM, remaining Nirvana band members recalled that Kurt Cobain was a fan of the show.

+In August of 2025, Severin Films announced that they would be releasing a BluRay box set of The Idiot Box without announcing a release date.